AlexandraMadalina/JS-introduction/README.md

 This is a class exercise created by our coach [Lambelin Rafael](https://github.com/rafaello104)

-I follow this exercises during my training as JuniorWeb Developer at BeCode in maart
+I follow this exercises during my training as JuniorWeb Developer at BeCode in maart 2019.
+This is our initiation exercise in Javascript to manipulate DOM elements.

 ## Objectives

 - Learn how to target elements